gaocegege/kubeflow-controller/README.md

 ## Acknowledgments

-- Thanks [Kubeflow community](https://github.com/google/kubeflow) for the awesome open source project.
+- Thanks to [Kubeflow community](https://github.com/google/kubeflow) for the awesome open source project.
-- Thanks [tensorflow/k8s][] authors for the operator.
+- Thanks to [tensorflow/k8s][] authors for the operator.